* 31.08.1869 in Paris † 02.01.1953 in Würzburg

 The Würzburg School

 In addition to his researches, Marbe is also credited to be one of the founders of the Würzburg School, a field of psychology that deals with the basic concepts of the cognitive psychology and has its beginnings in experiments by Marbe and two of his postgraduate students.
-Especially through the criticism of Wilhelm Wundt, who claimed that it is impossible to examine superior cognitive processes, the Würzburg School gained a lot of attention in the second half of the 19th century, as its ideas can be regarded as the foundation of the cognitive turn.
+Despite the criticism of Wilhelm Wundt, who claimed that it is impossible to examine superior cognitive processes, the Würzburg School gained a lot of attention in the second half of the 20th century, as its ideas can be regarded as the foundation of the cognitive turn.

 Sceptic of the Third Reich